 Each room has a computer-linked projector and interactive whiteboard.
 There is a tablet trolley for shared use within the department.

-The department is well resourced with Expo textbooks for Key Stage 3 French, ¡Mira! for KS3 Spanish and Studio / ¡Viva! for Key Stage 4 French / Spanish and Jin Bu 1/2 and Edexcel GCSE Chinese for Mandarin Chinese.
+The department is well resourced with Expo textbooks for Key Stage 3 French, ¡Mira! for Key Stage 3 Spanish, Studio / ¡Viva! for Key Stage 4 French / Spanish and Jin Bu 1/2 and Edexcel GCSE Chinese for Mandarin Chinese.

 We subscribe to www.linguascope.com and other language websites for class and individual use.

 Year 7 Curriculum Enhancement Week trip to Normandy: We typically take around 40 pupils for four nights in July.
 We stay in hostel style accommodation in Normandy and go to Château de la Bourdonnière near Avranches, where pupils enjoy a number of activities e.g. rock climbing, archery, swimming, bread making and circus skills, with all instruction in French.
 The pupils also visit a market where they shop for a picnic and have a French themed fancy dress evening on the final night, as well as tasting some French delicacies!

 Year 10 / 12 / 13 Spanish exchange trip to Ciudad Real: The Spanish group visits the Reepham area in June and we normally take 18-25 pupils for the return trip the following September/October, staying with host families.
 Trips include Toledo or Córdoba and traditional villages in La Mancha.